kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 ![Trigger-O-Matic and IR beam-break](./images/trigger_o_matic.jpg "Trigger-O-Matic and IR beam-break")
 1. Optional: Screw the **reflective IR beam break** unit onto its drainpipe and mount it on its stand beside the nearside RFID aerial.
 Locate the black **male 3-pin XLR to female 3-pin XLR** cable and use it to connect the IR beam-break unit (alternatively, a tape-switch) to the XLR socket on the Trigger-O-Matic.
 1. Optional: Erect the **Race Clock**'s stand (ensuring that the clamps are tightened and securing pins are in place, and fit the clock to it.
 Rotate the clock gently until you feel the hole in the base of the top-hat drop into place around the excentric allen bolt on the end of the stand (this prevents it rotating in the wind).
 Pick up and rotate the entire stand to point the clock in the right direction - **do not force it to rotate on the stand, or the securing pins will be damaged**.
 Do not use the stand in strong winds - the clock may fall over and be damaged.
 1. Locate the **Race Clock power cable** (stored separately in the crate of timing stuff), and connect the female PowerCon connector to the back of the clock (again, twisting clockwise to click into place).
 Connect the mains plug to AC power.
-The clock should boot up and display the time of day and temperature as it searches for a WiFi network.
+The clock should boot up and display "`bhpc`" and then alternate between the time of day and temperature as it searches for a WiFi network.

-### Stourport (far side of track close to finish line) variation
+### Far side of track close to finish line (Stourport) variation

 * Due to problems caused by reading tags of riders on the far side of the track, we have found that it works better to use the **desktop aerial**, lying on the ground **facing upwards** at the trackside in place of the usual **nearside** aerial.
-* This limits the pickup range to approximately 3 metres horizontally (about half the width of the track), and prevents spurious reads.
+* This limits the pickup range to approximately 3 metres horizontally (about half the width of the track), and prevents spurious reads from riders on the far side.
 * Connect it to port 1 of the tag reader, and the software will not need to be re-configured.

 ### Sprint Timer